 The sentence that always come into my mind when I'm faced with these scenarios:

 Here are some water crossing safety tips in advance, so you'll have the knowledge you need to make a smart decision when that sentence pops into your head.

-Before you read the safety tips for how to ford a river or fast moving creek, think about why you need to do this.
+Before you read the safety tips for how to ford a river or safely cross a fast moving creek, think about why you need to do this.